reinhart1010/nix/docs/en/common/az.md

 # az

 The official CLI tool for Microsoft Azure.
-Some subcommands such as `az login` have their own usage documentation.
+Some subcommands such as `login` have their own usage documentation.
 More information: <https://learn.microsoft.com/cli/azure>.

 - Log in to Azure: